'Multiple victims' reported in shooting in Maryland

-(Reuters) - Several people were shot on Thursday in Perryman, Maryland, near an Army facility, according to authorities.
+(Reuters) - Several people were shot on Thursday in Perryman, Maryland, at a Rite Aid distribution center, according to authorities, and NBC News reported the suspected shooter, a woman, was “down.”

-Agents from the Baltimore offices of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the FBI were also responding, the agencies said.

 Perryman is 34 miles (55 km) northeast of Baltimore.
+The Rite Aid distribution center sits among a number of warehouses.
+Representatives for the company did not immediately respond to a request for comment.

-The area of the reported shooting includes a church and a business district.
-It is a few miles from the Aberdeen Proving Ground, a large Army facility where military technology is developed and tested, according to Harford County’s website.
+The center is a few miles from the Aberdeen Proving Ground, a large Army facility where military technology is developed and tested, according to Harford County’s website.

-A witness told NBC’s affiliate in Baltimore that the shooting appeared to have occurred at a Rite Aid distribution center.

-“There’s a lot of police activity and ambulances and fire engines,” David Graf, an employee at a nearby local automotive repair shop that was on lockdown, told WBAL.
-“There’s not any way to get out of the area, so I can only imagine there’s still someone they’re searching for.”

 Governor Larry Hogan said his office was “closely monitoring the horrific shooting.”